Jordan Assaraf, Chair

 Josh is a Senior Accountant at Lipton LLP, a mid-sized accounting firm.
 He has had extensive experience working with clients in the not-for-profit sector and has a strong background in the Accounting Standards for Not-for-Profit Organizations (ASNPO).
 Josh is hoping to apply his knowledge and expertise gained through his practices in the accounting field to the Treasurer role at BIST.

 Additionally, as Josh has had a close relative suffer from ABI, he has seen the effect it has on the individual and their family members.
 Josh is looking forward to both raise awareness for brain injury and broaden the reach of BIST while using his professional experience in accounting to help ensure long-term growth from a financial perspective.

-Michelle Diamond, Past Chair
+Kerry MacLean, Past Chair

 Asad is a family member of an individual who has an Acquired Brain Injury.
 He has been a member of BIST for a number of years and has volunteered and spoken at previous BIST Family Retreats and other Brain Injury Conferences.

 He is currently employed at the Department of Justice as a Regional Director of Finance and holds an accounting designation (CMA-CPA) and MBA (Schulich School of Business).